Hermann Rorschach: Personal life

-Rorschach graduated in medicine at Zurich in 1909 and at the same time became engaged to Olga Stempelin, a girl from Kazan (in the present-day Republic of Tatarstan, Russia).
+Rorschach graduated in medicine at Zurich in 1909 and at the same time became engaged to Olga Stempelin, a woman from Kazan (in the present-day Russia).
 The couple were married in 1913 and lived in Russia until their return to Switzerland, for Rorschach's work, in 1915.
 They had two children, a daughter Elizabeth (called "Lisa", 1917–2006) and a son, Ulrich Wadin (called "Wadim", 1919–2010).
 Neither Lisa nor Wadim had children.

 One year after writing Psychodiagnostik, Rorschach died of peritonitis, probably resulting from a ruptured appendix.
 He was still associate director of the Herisau Hospital when he died, aged 37, on 2 April 1922.

 Legacy

 In 2001 the inkblot test was criticised as pseudoscience and its use was declared controversial by Scientific American, as different psychologists drew different findings from the same data, suggesting their results were subjective rather than objective.
 In 2013 and 2015 two systemic reviews and meta-analyses were published that resulted in the criticism as pseudoscience being lifted.
 In November 2013, Google celebrated the 129th anniversary of Rorschach's birth with a Google Doodle showing an interpretation of his inkblot test.
 Aside from the MMPI, the Rorschach Inkblot Method has generated more published research than any other psychological personality measure.

 The cover of The Essentials of Psycho-analysis by Sigmund Freud, published in the "Vintage Freud" series by Vintage Books in 2005, features artwork by Michael Salu based on a Rorschach Inkblot.

-In 2016, the Phobrain website began showing dynamically-generated pairs of photos, which the author dubs 'Rorschach pairs' when labeled accept/reject by a user.
-Unlike descriptions of inkblots and their characterizations, this instantiation of the Rorschach concept is numerically/topologically analyzable, with neural nets and latent space geometries capable of predicting preference to as much as 90% accuracy.
+In 2016, the Phobrain website began showing dynamically generated pairs of photos, which the author dubs 'Rorschach pairs' when labelled accept/reject by a user.
+Unlike descriptions of inkblots and their characterizations, this instantiation of the Rorschach concept is numerically/topologically analysable, with neural nets and latent space geometries capable of predicting preference to as much as 90% accuracy.
 The immediate application is a workbench for studying perception, generating novelty, and self-reflection.
-Open source release is planned in 2023, under the AGPL license.
+Open source release was in 2023, under the AGPL license.

+In recent years, Rorschach's facial resemblance to the American actor Brad Pitt has been noted.